Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

       at <anonymous>:1:1
 ```

-### `quorumExtension_acceptExtension`
+### `quorumExtension_approveExtension`

-The api for accepting the contract extension on the recipient node.
+The api for approving the contract extension on the recipient node.
 This can be invoked by the Ethereum address which is was given as the `recipientAddress` when creating the contract extension.

 #### Parameter